 Will I risk disciplinary procedures if it turns out I made a mistake and this comes to light after my request is processed?

 Mistakes are a part of healthcare and a core aim of our project is to help our colleagues improve the standards of care that they can provide through reflective practice.
-Our Debriefers are committed to helping our Clinicians with their continual professional development.
-We hope we have allayed your concerns.
+Our facilitators are committed to helping our clinicians with their continual professional development.